AusDTO/disco_crawl/README.md

 #Overview
-This appplication crawls all gov.au domaians (excluding states and territories) and stores the resouces found in a database.
-It is the intent that other components of the discovery layer will then modify and enhane that crawled information to support an improved user experience.
+This application crawls all gov.au domains (excluding states and territories) and stores the resouces found in a database.
+It is the intent that other components of the discovery layer will then modify and enhance that crawled information to support an improved user experience.

-It is a node application largely based on the simplecrawler projecct and orientDb.
+It is a node application largely based on the simplecrawler project.

 ##Options
-There are a large set of options available to control the crawler behaviour.
+There are a large set of options available to control the crawler behavior.
 These can be altered through environment variables or as command line parameters.
 Refer to the config/config.js file for information.

 ##Significant Internal Functions